 History

-In 1927, the then Pennsylvania State College of Optometry’s eye care service was considered the largest eye clinic in the country with increasing demands for service.
+The then Pennsylvania State College of Optometry’s eye care service was considered the largest eye clinic in the country with increasing demands for service.

-By 1930, the clinics took care of 7,000 people with over 21,000 patient visits.
+The clinics took care of 7,000 people with over 21,000 patient visits.

-In 1933, the buildings at both locations - on the 1800 block of Spring Garden Street and 1810 Brandywine Street - were remodeled and dedicated entirely as the College’s primary eye care clinics.
+The buildings at both locations - on the 1800 block of Spring Garden Street and 1810 Brandywine Street - were remodeled and dedicated entirely as the College’s primary eye care clinics.

-As of 1936, 18,000 people were cared for annually with 1,500-2,000 glasses dispensed free of charge.
+18,000 people were cared for annually with 1,500-2,000 glasses dispensed free of charge.

-In 1949, the College opened a contact lens clinic – the first in any college or school of optometry.
+The College opened a contact lens clinic – the first in any college or school of optometry.

-In 1964, the Pennsylvania State College of Optometry became the Pennsylvania College of Optometry.
+The Pennsylvania State College of Optometry became the Pennsylvania College of Optometry.

 The site was called “one of the most unique eye care facilities in the country.”